 For weakness in the sphincter muscle, there are a number of surgical treatment options:

-If you have a urinary incontinence problem, it’s important to see your doctor, who may refer to specialist urologist for test and treatment.
+If you have a urinary incontinence problem, it’s important to see your doctor, who may refer to a specialist urologist for test and treatment.